BrentIO/SkyFollower/readme.md

   - MongoDB will do a _lot_ of file I/O operations, so if you're running this from an SD card, expect the SD card to die pretty quickly.
 If you run MongoDB on a separate computer with an SSD/NVMe/traditional hard drive, your experience will be much better and it should be fine.
   - Data is stored in memory while SkyFollower is actively tracking the aircraft.
 If you receive a lot of traffic with your receiver, this may also saturate the limited memory in a Raspberry Pi and cause issues for SkyFollower or other applications.
 - What ADS-B receivers is this compatible with?
-  - Most ADS-B receivers will output either a `Beast` or `raw` format, including FlightAware's SkyAware and PlaneFinder's PlaneFinderClient.
+  - Most ADS-B receivers will output a `raw` format, including FlightAware's SkyAware and PlaneFinder's PlaneFinderClient.
 Running this software does not interfere with those services and can live happily beside them.
 - Do I need to know about database management to make this work?
   - No, but you might want to learn how to query MongoDB to add additional features or get information that interests you.
 - How do you differentiate between a loss of signal and a different flight?